Upcoming Adult Programs

 KFL's Book Discussion Group

-The long-standing Adult Book Discussion Group meets on the fourth Tuesday of the month at 1 PM in the Reference Room to discuss a variety of recent and classic fiction.
+The long-standing Adult Book Discussion Group meets on the fourth Tuesday of the month at 1 PM (no meeting in November and the 6th for December) in the Reference Room to discuss a variety of recent and classic fiction.
 Everyone is welcome to attend; no RSVP is needed.
 Even if you haven't read the book--there's still a lot to talk about!

 For a full listing and description of books for the year, please click here.
 Copies of the books and the audio books too, are available to borrow at the Library.
 For more information, please contact the Library at 985-2173 or email us.